 The jigsaw blade always maintains the same tension.
 This is ensured by the stability of the arch and the power of the clamping system.
 This means that you can saw cleanly, tightly and precisely right up to the last cut - even if you turn the saw blade and work on thrust.

 Blind holes for a low risk of injury

 Hegner has thought of everything.
 The saw blade cannot protrude because it is in a blind hole.
 One source of danger for eye injuries is eliminated forever.
 The rigidly mounted handle and the precision mechanical clamping system also provide security.

-The Hegner fretsaw is suitable for schools, workshops for the disabled, model making, goldsmiths, handicrafts, fine arts, toy and furniture production, handicrafts, tin-making, restoration, theater workshops, hobbies and much more
+The Hegner fretsaw is suitable for schools, workshops for the disabled, model making, goldsmiths, handicrafts, fine arts, toy and furniture production, handicrafts, tin making, Restoration, theater workshop, hobby and much more

 The LS 250 is well suited for children's hands